lfkeitel/asml-sim/README.md

 between instruction loads.

 The number of bytes written to memory depends on the length of the source register.
-Single, double, and quad width registers will write 1, 2, and 4 bytes respectivly starting at the address in the instruction.
+Single, double, and quad width registers will write 1, 2, and 4 bytes respectively starting at the address in the instruction.

+There is no instruction to directly load a 32-bit register.
+The 16-bit registers must be loaded separately to load a single 32-bit value

 ## Language